Set up Multi-Factor Authentication (MFA)

 Part 2 - Configure MFA (on your computer and mobile device)

-Once the 'Microsoft Authenticator' app is installed on your mobile device, visit the MFA configuration page via the link https://aka.ms/mfasetup, on your computer and then follow the steps below:
+Once the 'Microsoft Authenticator' app is installed on your mobile device, visit the MFA configuration page via the link https://aka.ms/mfasetup on your computer and then follow the steps below:

-2. Open the Microsoft Authenticator app on your mobile device, if prompted, allow notifications.
-Then select 'Add account (+)' on the Accounts screen and select 'Work or school account'
+4. Open the Microsoft Authenticator app on your mobile device, if prompted, allow notifications.
+Then select the 'Scan QR code' option.

 Note: You may be prompted to allow the app to access the camera on your mobile device.
 Please choose allow (or similar).
 If your camera isn't working properly, you can enter the QR code and URL manually.